NicTool/web/Dictionary.md

     - examples: A, MX, SOA, PTR
 - **rdata**: resource data.
 The contents vary widely by RR type
     - examples: A records have an address, CNAME records bear a cname target, NS records point to nameservers (nsdname).

+- **domain**: an administrative boundary within the domain name tree.
+- **subdomain**: a domain contained by another domain. (ex: c.b.a is contained by b.a.)
+- **node**: a leaf or interior node in the domain name tree.
+(RFC 1034, 3.1)
+- **domain name**: the domain name of a node is the list of labels from the node to the root of the tree.
+A domain name identifies a node.
+(RFC 1035 3.6)